Optimal transport from Lebesgue to Poisson: Uniqueness

-\begin{remark}\rm Note that we only used translation invariance under the action of $\Z^d$.
-However, the minimizer is translation invariance under the action of $\R^d$.
-For the uniqueness it would also have been sufficient to require translation invariance under the action of $k\Z^d$ for some $k\in \N$. \end{remark}
+\begin{remark} Note that we only used equivariance under the action of~$\Z^d$.
+However, the minimizer is equivariant under the action of $\R^d$.
+For the uniqueness it would also have been sufficient to require equivariance under the action of $k\Z^d$ for some $k\in\N$. \end{remark}

-\begin{theorem} (i) If $\mu^\bullet$ has unit intensity then every optimal semicoupling of $\leb$ and $\mu^\bullet$ is indeed a coupling of them.